Priya-create435/flight-price-prediction-different-regression/README.md

 Copy code
-pip install numpy pandas scikit-learn matplotlib seaborn Obtain the flight price dataset from [Clean_Dataset.csv] and place it in the project directory.
+pip install numpy pandas scikit-learn matplotlib seaborn Obtain the flight price dataset from ['/kaggle/input/flight-price-prediction/Clean_Dataset.csv'] and place it in the project directory.

 Open the Jupyter Notebook or Python scripts provided in the repository using Jupyter Notebook or your preferred Python environment.